-- The PLANE function for flexible definition of a tilted working plane was introduced (see "The PLANE Function: Tilting the Working Plane (Software Option 1)" on page 299). - The context-sensitive help system TNCguide was introduced (see "Calling the TNCguide" on page 125). - The conversational languages Estonian, Korean, Latvian, Norwegian, Romanian, Slovak and Turkish were introduced (see "Parameter list" on page 432). - Individual characters can now be deleted by using the backspace key (see "Coordinate axes and numbers: Entering and editing" on page 3). - The PATTERN DEF function for defining point patterns was introduced (see User's Manual for Cycles). - The SEL PATTERN function makes it possible to select point tables (see User's Manual for Cycles). - With the CYCL CALL PAT function, cycles can now be run in connection with point tables (see User's Manual for Cycles). - The DECLARE CONTOUR function can now also define the depth of the contour (see User's Manual for Cycles). - New Cycle 241 for Single-Lip Deep-Hole Drilling was introduced (see User's Manual for Cycles). - The new fixed cycles 251 to 257 were introduced for milling pockets, studs and slots (see User's Manual for Cycles). - Touch probe cycle 416 (Datum on Circle Center) was expanded by parameter Q320 (safety clearance) (see User's Manual for Cycles). - Touch probe cycles 412, 413, 421 and 422: Additional parameter Q365 (type of traverse) (see User's Manual for Cycles). - Touch probe cycle 425 (Measure Slot) was expanded by parameters Q301 (Move to clearance height) and Q320 (setup clearance) (see User's Manual for Cycles). - Touch probe cycles 408 to 419: The TNC now also writes to line 0 of the preset table when the display value is set (see User's Manual for Cycles). - Datum tables can now also be selected in the machine operating modes Program Run, Full Sequence and Program Run, Single Block (STATUS M). - The definition of feed rates in fixed cycles can now also include FU and FZ values (see User's Manual for Cycles).
+- The PLANE function for flexible definition of a tilted working plane was introduced (see "The PLANE Function: Tilting the Working Plane (Software Option 1)" on page 343). - The context-sensitive help system TNCguide was introduced (see "Calling the TNCguide" on page 129). - The FUNCTION PARAX function for defining the behavior of the parallel axes U, V and W was introduced (see "Working with the Parallel Axes U, V and W" on page 327). - The conversational languages Estonian, Korean, Latvian, Norwegian, Romanian, Slovak and Turkish were introduced (see "Parameter list" on page 486). - Individual characters can now be deleted by using the backspace key (see "Coordinate axes and numbers: Entering and editing" on page 3). - The PATTERN DEF function for defining point patterns was introduced (see User's Manual for Cycles). - The SEL PATTERN function makes it possible to select point tables (see User's Manual for Cycles). - With the CYCL CALL PAT function, cycles can now be run in connection with point tables (see User's Manual for Cycles). - The DECLARE CONTOUR function can now also define the depth of the contour (see User's Manual for Cycles). - New Cycle 241 for Single-Lip Deep-Hole Drilling was introduced (see User's Manual for Cycles). - The new fixed cycles 251 to 257 were introduced for milling pockets, studs and slots (see User's Manual for Cycles). - Touch probe cycle 416 (Datum on Circle Center) was expanded by parameter Q320 (safety clearance) (see User's Manual for Cycles). - Touch probe cycles 412, 413, 421 and 422: Additional parameter Q365 (type of traverse) (see User's Manual for Cycles). - Touch probe cycle 425 (Measure Slot) was expanded by parameters Q301 (Move to clearance height) and Q320 (setup clearance) (see User's Manual for Cycles). - Touch probe cycles 408 to 419: The TNC now also writes to line 0 of the preset table when the display value is set (see User's Manual for Cycles). - Datum tables can now also be selected in the machine operating modes Program Run, Full Sequence and Program Run, Single Block (STATUS M). - The definition of feed rates in fixed cycles can now also include FU and FZ values (see User's Manual for Cycles).